Tauxenent was the main town of the Moyumpse, also known as the Dogue

 Source: Library of Congress, Virginia (by John Smith, 1624)

-The ancestors of those tribes had settled at the mouths of streams flowing into the Potomac River perhaps 500 years earlier, after adopting the pattern of growing corn for a large percentage of their diet.
+The ancestors of those tribes had settled long ago at the mouths of streams flowing into the Potomac River, after adopting the pattern of growing corn for a large percentage of their diet.
 The original campsites of the first Native Americans in the area 15,000 years ago were underwater.
-They were drowned as the ice sheet melted, sea level rose, and the Chesapeake Bay formed.
+The campsites were drowned as the ice sheet melted, sea level rose, and the Chesapeake Bay formed.

 homesites of the ancestors to the Moyumpse (Dogue) are probably underwater now, on the flats overlooking the ancient Potomac River channel where there was easy access to anadromous fish